fastcode-inc/demo-timsheet-kk/README.txt

 ===========
 ./install.sh

-This command will create three different containers with pre-installed dependencies and run the generated application.
+This command will create three containers with pre-installed dependencies and run the generated application.
 If you added the reporting add-on, the command will create four different containers.

 The front-end UI will run on port 4700 and the back-end API will run on port 5555.